ryunp/js-closure-abuse/README.md

 But you are lazy, like me.
 So here is a breakdown with pictures and stuff.

 ### Breakdown
-Here is the three method invocations which set timeouts.
 Screenshots of the data from Dev Tools panel are linked for visuals/reference.
+1. Method Calls Stack is the three method invocations.
+2. Callback Stack is invocation of their respective callbacks.

 ####run_original()
 #####[Method Calls Stack](img/method_invocation_callstacks.jpg)